IanFinlayson/exploring-cs/chapter06.md

 print("All done!")
 ```

-Here we mistyped \"number\" as \"numer\".
+Here we mistyped "number" as "numer".
 So when we run the addition,
-it doesn\'t change number to be bigger.
+it doesn't change number to be bigger.
 Instead it makes a *new*
 variable.
 Because of our typo, the variable `number` never reaches 10,
 so the condition stays false forever.
 This is called an *infinite loop*
 and is a common programming mistake.